demisto/content/Packs/XSOAR_EDL_Checker/Playbooks/JOB_-_XSOAR_EDL_Checker_README.md

 This playbook executes the XSOAR EDL Checker automation and will send email notification when an EDL is not functioning.

-Run this playbook as a job (hourly?) to monitor your EDLs.
+Run this playbook as a job to monitor your EDLs.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.